impact-lbl/IMPACT-Z/Readme.md

 linac, CERN superconducting linac, LEDA halo experiment, Proton Synchrotron at CERN, etc.

-To compile the ImpactZ code, one can follow the same procedure as described in the Impact-T github Readme file.

 The ImpactZexeMac, ImpactZexeUbuntu, and ImpactZexeWin.exe are old executables.